Surveys save the day: An old tool emerges as a cutting edge

 Surveys are a familiar social science tool in newsrooms.
 But did you know that you can use them to break through obstacles in your investigation?
 In one case, powerful email programs and online surveys let reporters track down thousands of victims whose stolen identities were used to defraud the government.
 In another case, enterprising reporters barred from part of a foreign country used a mobile phone survey to track down human rights violations.
 Phil Meyer gave you the basics on newsroom surveys in "Precision Journalism."
 This panel will explain modern, practical methods and tools that can be adapted for investigative journalism.

-Chris is Vice President and program director of Ipsos’s Strategic Research and Polling practice in the United States.
-His research specialties include public opinion trends, election polling, strategic communications research and reputation research.
-He works with a wide variety of public and private sector clients including collaborations with Reuters, NPR, USA Today, CPI and others.
-He is a spokesperson for Ipsos in the US. @jcbjackson
+Chris Jackson is a Vice President and lead for the Ipsos Public Polling practice in the United States.
+His research specialties include public opinion trends, election polling, strategic communications and reputation research.
+He works with a wide variety of public and private sector clients including our media partners Thomson Reuters, USA Today, and ABC News, and he is a spokesperson for Ipsos Public Affairs in the US. @jcbjackson

 No tipsheets have yet been uploaded for this event.